fossabot/pairfy/frontend-docs/docs/introduction.md

 #### Paradigm revolution

-Using Turing-complete smart contracts enables high levels of innovation that dwarf traditional, private, and centralized applications.
+Using Turing-complete smart contracts enables high levels of innovation that dwarf traditional and centralized applications.
 Applications that are currently Web 2 will eventually be replaced by Web 3.
 Even large tech companies will have to adapt to this change or else disappear.
-The open source community is a giant that can never be defeated.
+The open source community is a giant.
 It allows for the distribution of value based on merit and opportunity, enables transparency, and highlights the power of community governance.
-Closed source, telemetry, data collection, will pass.
+Closed source, telemetry, private data collection, will pass.

 ## Syntax Highlighting